LSSTDESC/desc-python/conda/doc/howtoOtherSites.md

 ## Environment Set Up After Installation

-To prepare your environment to use the new `desc` conda environment, the following must be done:
+To prepare your environment to use the conda environment, the following must be done:

 ```
 source <path to installation>/etc/profile.d/conda.sh
-conda activate desc
+conda activate base
 ```

-When finished with the `desc` conda environment, do:  `conda deactivate`
+When finished with the conda environment, do:  `conda deactivate`